 Milk thistle is extraordinarily useful in the treatment of liver diseases such as alcoholic hepatitis, cirrhosis, liver poisoning, and viral hepatitis.
 Milk thistle is one of the few herbs that have no real pharmaceutical equivalent.
 It reduces inflammation and is an antioxidant.
 Traditionally used for functional disorders of the liver and gallbladder such as jaundice, it was also used to treat malaria.

 Today it is used for dyspepsia, toxic liver, and hepatic cirrhosis.
 The German Commission E has approved milk thistle for dyspeptic, liver, and gallbladder complaints.
-According to the German Commission E, milk thistle works in two ways: It alters the structure of the outer cell membrane of the liver cells to prevent toxins such as from food poisoning to get inside the liver cells, and second, it stimulates the action of nucleolar polymerase A, which stimulates the regeneration of new, healthy liver cells.
+According to the German Commission E, milk thistle works in two ways: It alters the structure of the outer cell membrane of the liver cells to prevent toxins such as from food poisoning from getting inside the liver cells, and second, it stimulates the action of nucleolar polymerase A, which stimulates the regeneration of new, healthy liver cells.

-lady’s thistle, marian thistle, Mary thistle, St. mary thistle, silybum, holy thistle; emetic root, snake milk, milk ipecac
+lady’s thistle, Marian thistle, Mary thistle, St. Mary thistle, Silybum, holy thistle; emetic root, snake milk, milk ipecac

 Silymarin is poorly soluble in water, so aqueous preparations such as teas are ineffective, except for use as a supportive treatment in gallbladder disorders because of cholagogic and spasmolytic effects.
 The drug is best administered parenterally because of poor absorption of silymarin from the gastrointestinal tract.
 The drug must be concentrated for oral use.